IowaDave/Thermistors/README.md

 Actually the ADC returns an integer representing that ratio multiplied by the &ldquo;resolution&rdquo; of the ADC, that is, the maximum value that the ADC can return.

 What is that maximum value?
 It depends on the MPU.

-Processors found on older Arduino boards and on the ESP8266 device give 10-bit resolution, making the maximum 1023.
-ESP32 and the new Arduino Uno R4 support 12-bit resolution, making the maximum 8191.
+* Processors found on older Arduino boards and on the ESP8266 device give 10-bit resolution, making the maximum 1023.
+* SAMD21-based Arduinos including the Zero, Nano 33 IoT and MKR-series boards feature 12-bit ADCs, increasing the ADC maximum value to 8191.
+* The new Arduino Uno R4 and the Expressif ESP32 boards support 12-bit resolution, also.

 The following code segment from the example program deals with this by defining the ADC_RESOLUTION to be either 10 bits or 12 bits.
 The macro ADC_MAX then represents the ADC resolution.